reed-college/cs-virtualmachine/README.md

 "vagrant up" starts the machine.

     vagrant destroy
 "vagrant destroy" will remove all traces of the guest machine from your system.
 It'll stop the guest machine, power it down, and remove all of the guest hard disks.
 Again, when you are ready to work again, just issue a vagrant up.
 The benefit of this is that no cruft is left on your machine.
 The disk space and RAM consumed by the guest machine is reclaimed and your host machine is left clean.
-The downside is that "vagrant up" to get working again will take some extra time since it has to reimport the machine and re-provision it.
+The downside is that "vagrant up" to get working again will take some extra time since it has to reimport the machine.

     vagrant ssh
 SSHs into the virtual machine as the vagrant user.

     vagrant reload
 The equivalent of running a halt followed by an up.
 This command is necessary to pick up changes made to the Vagrantfile.
-Additionally, changes to the provisioning script can be applied by adding the --provision flag.

 # Updating